Cray-HPE/docs-csm/operations/security_and_authentication/Provisioning_a_Liquid-Cooled_EX_Cabinet_CEC_with_Default_Credentials.md

 ### Prerequisites

+- All blades in the cabinet have been powered off.

 - Physical access to the CEC LCD panel to enable privileged command mode.
 The CEC does not enable users to set, display, or clear the password hash in restricted command mode.

 - A laptop with a terminal program such as Netcat (`nc`), `telnet`, or PuTTY that supports 10/100 IPv6 Ethernet connectivity to the CEC Ethernet port is required.

 - A generated SHA-512 hash for the CEC credentials: